-- Preheat your oven to 350°F. Grease and line two 9x5 inch loaf pans.
+- Prep: Preheat your oven to 350°F. Grease and line TWO 9×5 inch loaf pans.

-- Stir together flour, pumpkin pie spice, baking powder and salt in a large mixing bowl and set aside.
+- Combine dry ingredients: Stir together flour, pumpkin pie spice, baking powder and salt in a large mixing bowl and set aside.

-- Spoon the batter into the prepared loaf tins and evenly sprinkle with the chilled streusel.
+- Bake: Evenly divide the batter between the TWO prepared loaf tins and evenly sprinkle each with the chilled streusel.
 Bake at 350°F for 40-45 minutes, or until a toothpick inserted into the middle comes out clean.